 Creating a monthly budget will help you to categorize your money as per your different needs.
 It may also help you to keep track of your expenses and assist you to pay your bills on time.
 Budget can also help you to reduce the debt-to-income ratio and decrease your debts.

 Too much debt can decrease your credit score.
 You should pay off outstanding loans and other debts as soon as possible.
 It’ll definitely give a push so that you can build your credit score gradually.

 Manage your credit report –

 Once you are rejected for a secured credit card, you should wait for a few months before applying again.
-Most credit card companies would tell you to wait for six months.
+Most credit card companies will tell you to wait for six months.
 So, you must use that time to build your credit.
-Doing so can increase your chances at getting the best secured credit card possible.
+Doing so can increase your chances of getting the most-secured credit card possible.